About

 Direct Entry Admission - High School (less than 18 credit units of transferable post-secondary)

-1. First Nations, Métis or Inuit ancestry
+1. First Nations, Métis or Inuit membership/citizenship

 2. Grade 12 standing or equivalent